SumitxThokar/Learning-Loop-ML-Edition/README.md

 ## Day 11 - 7/30/2023
 - Today I learned more about GANs.
 I was able to revise things on convolutions like pooling, strides, padding etc and futher more learned about Devonvolution which was the highlight of the day.
 I also dived deeped on Checkerboard pattern problems while upscaling.

+## Day 12 - 7/31/2023
+- Today I read research paper on Deep Convolutional GANs (DCGAN).
+I created another GANs (DCGAN) using the MNIST dataset.
+I also implemented a DCGAN in the course.